fizzypanic/Determination/README.md

 :yellow_circle: **Pacifist:** You don't like killing, nor damaging anything, as so, you are really weak.
 (Weakness 1 PERMANENTLY.)

 :red_circle: **Genocide Runs:** Your past loops through the Underground still haunt you.
 The past tends to come with bloody hands.
-(Can't Sleep.)
+(Sleep is disabled.)

 :red_circle: **Trauma in Hotland:** The damage Hotland left on your nerves is still felt to this day, even if you're an entire universe away.
 (25%+ More damage from fire.)